-And India has the third highest number of ‘pinners’ in the world – that’s a market you just can’t ignore.
+And India has the 3rd highest number of ‘pinners’ in the world – that’s a market you just can’t ignore.

 The best part?
-If you build on each point and employ them simultaneously, you’ll see a steady growth rate in you sales, and all organically.
+If you build on each point and employ them simultaneously, you’ll see a steady growth rate in your sales, and all organically.

 1. Didn’t We Say Discoverable?